 What is Write On?

 Write On is Hartford Stage's Annual Young Playwrights' Competition and is open to all Connecticut residents in grades 9-12.
 From among these applicants, 5-6 are selected to participate in the program.
-Write On playwrights have the unique opportunity to sit in on rehearsals and readings at Hartford Stage's Brand: NEW Festival of New Work in order to learn about the professional play development process first-hand.
-The Brand: NEW experience is at the core of Write On, and provides the young playwrights with valuable knowledge that supports their work in intensive writing workshops taught by a professional playwright.
-The program culminates in the spring with readings of the ten-minute plays the young playwrights will develop in the workshops.
+The program is modeled on Hartford Stage’s new play development process, and Write On playwrights have the unique opportunity to learn about professional play development first-hand.
+Accepted students travel to Lincoln Center in New York City to see brownsville song (b-side for tray), a new play by Aetna New Voices Fellow, Kimber Lee.
+This experience provides the young playwrights with valuable knowledge that supports their own work turning their ideas into ten-minute play scripts.
+Over the next few months, Ms. Lee leads the students in intensive writing workshops held at Hartford Stage.
+The program culminates with readings of the ten-minute plays performed by local actors and directed by professional directors who work closely with the young playwrights.

 Try picking up a newspaper, logging on to a news organization's website, or looking through a magazine.